-Kids teach parents to respect the environmentFebruary 13th, 2013 in Pediatrics /
+Kids teach parents to respect the environmentFebruary 13, 2013 in Medicine & Health / Pediatrics

 A child can directly influence the attitude and behaviour of their parents towards the environment without them even knowing it.

 This is according to a group at Imperial College London who have, for the first time, provided quantitative support for the suggestion that environmental education can be transferred between generations and that it can actually affect behaviour.

 Their findings have been published today, 13 February, in IOP Publishing's journal Environmental Research Letters.

 The study took part on the Mahé Island in the Republic of Seychelles, where there is a very strong history of environmental education.
 The researchers based their study around the degradation of freshwater habitats in the country's wetlands, which is being caused by litter, wetland reclamation and household wastewater.

 A total of 15 wildlife clubs, who each provide environmental education to children in the school system through a series of activities, took part in the study.

 "School children in the Seychelles are fortunate to have a curriculum that emphasises the teaching of environmental concepts across a broad range of subjects," said lead author of the study Peter Damerell of Imperial's Department of Life Sciences.

 "In addition, NGO-supported wildlife clubs are present within all education institutions and represent an opportunity to undertake more detailed and interactive activities than are possible within the classroom setting alone."